rktayal/OpenVINO_serving_demo/README.md

 |---|-----|---- frozen_inference_graph.xml

 ```
-The above `model` directory is checked in consisting the required structure and models.
+The above `models` directory is checked in consisting the required structure and models.
 ### Pulling up the docker image
 You can pull the publicly available docker image from [dockerhub](https://hub.docker.com/r/intelaipg/openvino-model-server/)
 ```